zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 An airport outsources its security check procedure to a company operating high-tech scanners, which are able to recognize three and two-dimensional objects in baggage.
-After each scan the scanner creates a record describing the recognized objects in a baggage.
+After each scan the scanner creates a record describing the recognized objects in a piece of baggage.
 The record is provided with some metadata and sent to a server at the mother company's premises through a wide-area network connection.

 The company's server receives a potent stream of such events from a number of installations at several airports.
-The event in the stream is stored into a clustered database, where it remains for one year.
-The stored events are not processed in any way, the only reason for storing the events follows from the contract with the airports, which obliges the company to keep the record for one year due to forensic purposes.
+The events in the stream are stored in a clustered database, where they remain for one year.
+The stored events are not processed in any way, the only reason for storing the events follows from the contract with the airports, which obliges the company to keep the records for one year due to forensic purposes.

 A major limitation of the scanner is that it is able to classify baggage items